open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-metrics.md

 **Status**: [Experimental][DocumentStatus]

-The conventions described in this section are specific to Generative AI applications.
+The conventions described in this section are specific to Generative AI client applications.

 **Disclaimer:** These are initial Generative AI client metric instruments